September 12th, 2014

 branjbar AT ce.sharif.edu

-Thesis Peak Power and Thermal Management in Mixed-criticality Systems
+Thesis Power Management in Mixed-criticality Systems

 Abstract Mixed-Criticality (MC) systems have recently been devised to address the requirements of real-time systems in several industries, e.g. avionics, automotive and medical devices.
 The use of multi-core processors in MC systems can result in more integration.
 Scheduling MC tasks to satisfy requirements of real-time systems is one of the most important issues, especially in multi-core embedded systems.
 MC systems usually have two operation modes that are high-criticality and low-criticality modes.
 The system initially operates in the low-criticality mode and if the execution time of high-criticality tasks exceeds their lowest WCET, these tasks are overrun and the system switches to the high-criticality mode.
 In such critical situations, the system may be overloaded and catastrophe may occur.
-In this research, scheduling methods are proposed at the system level to manage temperature in MC multi-core systems.
+In this research, scheduling methods are proposed at the system level to manage power in MC multi-core systems.

 mansari AT ce.sharif.edu